 These organizations are highly activated during February when usually the LGBT History History is conducted in the UK.
 During a month a number of different activities that gather numerous LGBT+ people from all around the world take place.
 Additionally, there are activities held at specific times of the year like summer camps.

-But, despite being so prevalent, one must know how to find out these organizations.
-Below are some helpful resources you can check:
+Below are some other helpful resources you can check:

 - National Student Pride